Virginia Beach Christmas Market

 Bring some take some!
 All left over craft supplies will be donated to the Boys and Girls Clubs of America.

-Notable New Artists and Returning Favorites
+Notable New Artists and Returning Favorites from 2013

 Steven McAlpin with Canes for Courage will be bringing hand carved canes that he will customize for customers, especially those who are vets of foreign wars, carving insignias and names and dates on site.
 A great gift for that older uncle or grandfather!
 Booth 679